 In FALLOUT SHELTER, players build a large, underground bomb shelter aka “vault,” and manage the lives and resources of the vault dwellers.
 It shares some elements in common with Fallout 4‘s settlement building system and with community simulation games like Virtual Villagers or My Tribe.

-Legos inspired the standardized colonization modules in my Stellarnet books, which were published in 2012.
+Legos inspired the standardized colonization modules in my Stellarnet books.
 In my novels, pre-fabricated living spaces called “blocks” were linked side-by-side and stacked on top of one another to form enclosed, self-sufficient space colonies.
 The vault sections in FALLOUT SHELTER work in a similar way.

 As free-to-play games go, FALLOUT SHELTER is casual and enjoyable.
 In-game purchases are optional and, so far, I haven’t felt like they’re required.
 When I played this game years ago on my mobile, I maxed out my vault – full size, full population, 100% happiness – without spending any money.